|Living My Dream

 Mustang Freshmen posted a 24-2 record, winning the 38th District Tournament and the 10th

 Region Championship.
 While Luke wasn't a starter or even one of the leading scorers on the

 team, he willingly accepted his role, continued to listen to his coaches and worked relentlessly

 on improving his game.
 He earned the respect of the Mustangs coaching staff and over the summer was invited to attend

 the Embry-Riddle Team Camp in Daytona Beach, Florida with this year's Junior Varsity Mustangs.
 While there they ran the

-table, going undefeated in the camp games and sweeping the Camp Tournament, compiling a 10-0 record for their stay at
+table, going undefeated in the camp games and sweeping the Camp Tournament, compiling a 10-0 record for their stay in

 So far this season Luke is enjoying the success of the Junior Varsity team, which is 14-0 after beating undefeated Pendleton